Enteromius ablabes

 Enteromius ablabes is a species of ray-finned fish in the genus Enteromius.
 It occurs in West Africa from the Sahel to the coast between Guinea and Nigeria, south to the central Congo Basin.
 The relationship of E. ablabes to other Enteromius is uncertain.
 Tsigenopoulos et al. (2002) found it to be sister to E. macrops.
-Yang et al. (2015) using the same sequence found it to be sister to E. anema, and Hayes et al. (2017) found the Tsigenopoulos et al. specimen to be sister to E. anema + E. cf. guildi and newly sequenced specimens from Guinea to be sister to be in a clade with a specimen of E. punctitaeniatusand that clade sister to E. bigornei and E. foutensis.
+Yang et al. (2015) using the same sequence found it to be sister to E. anema, and Hayes et al. (2017) found the Tsigenopoulos et al. specimen to be sister to E. anema + E. cf. guildi and newly sequenced specimens from Guinea to be sister to be in a clade with a specimen of E. punctitaeniatus and that clade sister to E. bigornei and E. foutensis.
 The Tsigenopoulos et al. specimen is from Ivory Coast, but a catalog number is not provided to check identity.
-Enteromius punctiteniatus is a species very similar in appearance to E. ablabes, differing by having 9 circumpeduncular scales vs. 12.
+Enteromius punctitaeniatus is a species very similar in appearance to E. ablabes, differing by having 9 circumpeduncular scales vs. 12.
 Enteromius ablabes is likely polymorphic with one species already described from within it (E. parablabes) (Lévêque et al. 1990).
 This description conforms to the current hypothesis on the identity of E. ablabes; however, the species will need to be examined in greater detail to determine if there are multiple species present.